Aliases for NMT1 Gene

 GeneCards Summary for NMT1 Gene

 NMT1 (N-Myristoyltransferase 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include glycylpeptide N-tetradecanoyltransferase activity.
+Diseases associated with NMT1 include gallbladder cancer.
+Among its related pathways are Signaling by GPCR and Infectious disease.
+GO annotations related to this gene include glycylpeptide N-tetradecanoyltransferase activity and myristoyltransferase activity.
 An important paralog of this gene is NMT2.

 UniProtKB/Swiss-Prot for NMT1 Gene